Szymon-Czuszek/Python-Riddles/README.md

 Overall, this approach strikes a balance between efficiency, readability, and simplicity, making it a good choice for finding unique pairs that sum up to a specific value within an array.

 **Solution:** To be found in file *"Riddle 1 - Unique Pairs.py"*

+## Riddle 2 - Anagram Check

+**Problem:** Given two strings, check if they are anagrams of each other.

+This Python function anagram checks whether two strings are anagrams of each other by comparing their character counts.

+Here are some reasons why this approach for the anagram function is effective:

+Efficiency: The solution counts character occurrences in both strings, resulting in a time complexity of O(n) where 'n' is the total number of characters in the input strings.
+It iterates through the strings twice to create character count dictionaries, ensuring an efficient comparison.

+Space Efficiency: It uses dictionaries (char_count_s1 and char_count_s2) to store character occurrences, requiring additional space proportional to the number of unique characters in the strings, making it space-efficient.

+Readability and Simplicity: The code is structured for readability and simplicity.
+It utilizes clear variable names and comments to explain the purpose of each step, making it easy to understand.

+Solution:
+To be found in the file "Anagram Checker.py"